Herman Melville was born in 1819,

 in the twenty-four hour marathon to take place at the

 Maritime Museum on Beach Street at San Francisco’s Aquatic Park

-Walker Brents III plumbs the depths of Melville’s mind from his childhood intellectual maturation — signaled by his matriculation into the English Department of his prep school on Sept.
-28, 1829 at age ten — to his thirst for a life at sea in his early twenties, to his quest for the literary genius that enabled him to pen his first novel, Typee, in his mid-twenties and Moby Dick as he turned thirty.
+Once we’ve really heard the book from the hardy crew that awaits you later at the marathon, Walker Brents III plumbs the depths of Melville’s mind from his childhood intellectual maturation — signaled by his matriculation into the English Department of his grammar and prep school on Sept.
+28, 1829, at age ten — to his thirst and quest for a life at sea in his early twenties, to the flowering of his literary genius, penning his first novel, Typee, in his mid-twenties and Moby Dick as he turned thirty.